-CyberKnife is an advanced technological radiosurgery system that offers sub-millimeter precision in treatment of cancer anywhere in the body.
+CyberKnife is an advanced technology for non-invasive, painless radiosurgery that offers sub-millimeter precision in the treatment of cancer anywhere in the body.

 CyberKnife is applied by placing a plastic mask or body immobilizer on the patient, without the need for a surgical procedure.
-During the treatment the patient is placed on a robot controlled table that can move 6 dimensionally.
-An image capturing system that determines the location of the tumor, tracks it and monitors changes in the tumor movements to change the patient position if necessary, sensitively treats lung and liver tumors that become displaced with respiration.
-During the treatment the patient does not have to hold their breath or breathe regularly.
-The system compares the computerized tomography and magnetic resonance images taken before the treatment with the instant images that are taken during the treatment.
-The tumor coordinates that are obtained are instantly assessed with the help of the computer and the radiation dose is adjusted.
-Therefore the treatment is not affected by small movements by the patient.
-While the treatment is limited to the tumor, the damage to the surrounding healthy tissue is reduced to a minimum.
+During treatment, the patient is placed on a robot-controlled table that can move six-dimensions.
+An image-capturing system tracks the tumor’s location and monitors the patient’s movements to change the positioning if necessary.
+This helps with the safe treatment of lung and liver tumors that move with respiration.
+During the treatment, the patients do not have to hold their breath or breathe regularly.
+The system compares the computerized tomography and magnetic resonance images taken before treatment with the instant images taken during treatment.
+The tumor coordinates that are obtained are instantly assessed with the help of the computer, and the radiation dose is adjusted.
+Therefore, the treatment is not affected by the small movements of the patient.
+The delivered radiation dose is limited to the tumor, and damage to the surrounding healthy tissue is kept to a minimum.
 The results of the procedure appear gradually over time, and the tumor shrinks.